pbarber/uk-isochrones-map/README.md

 It also uses [OpenStreetMap](https://www.openstreetmap.org/)/[Nominatim](https://wiki.openstreetmap.org/wiki/Nominatim) to provide the search results.

+## Technical details

+Don't read any further unless you really want to.

 ### Isochrones

 The data used in the app comes from [here](https://geoportal.statistics.gov.uk/datasets/7f1c281b2561483891cd797b0f6fd463/explore), and contains four entries for each Small Area (`SA2011`) in NI (4537 Small Areas), on date 2022-12-06.
 The four entries have `iso_cutoff` of 900, 1800, 2700 and 3600.